 As hypothesised, in Table 2 we obtained negative and significant coefficient estimates for food price for NFHS-1 in 1992-93.
-Further, food price is positive and significant for 'weight for age' for the pseudo panel for NFHS 2 and 3 (see Column 5, Table 3).
-Price of sugar is negative and significant for 'weight for age' in 2005-06.
-These inconsistencies across years call for further examination, for example, in terms of whether a household is a net food consumer or a net food producer (Ivanic & Martin, 2008).
-Moreover, the commodity disaggregation has to be more detailed to reflect changing compositions of different food commodities (e.g. sweetened beverages, and fried and processed foods need to be taken account as their intake has increased).
+Further, food price is positive and significant for weightfor-age for the pseudo panel for NFHS-2 and NFHS-3 (see Column (5), Table 3).
+Price of sugar is negative and significant for height-for-age in 2005-06.
+These inconsistencies across years call for further examination, in terms of, for instance, whether a household is a net food consumer or a net food producer (Ivanic & Martin, 2008).
+Moreover, the commodity disaggregation has to be more detailed to reflect changing compositions of different food commodities.
+For instance, sweetened beverages, and fried and processed foods need to be taken into account as their intake increases.
 Finally, cross-price effects on complements and substitutes are often significant and not captured here.

-7. Concluding Observations
+6. Concluding Observations

-This study investigates whether mother's empowerment measured as mother's relative bargaining power affects children's nutritional status using three rounds of NFHS data for the years 1992-93, 1998-99, and 2005-06.16 OLS, IV, quantile regressions (QR) and pseudo panel models are applied to these data sets.
+This study investigates whether mother's empowerment measured as mother's bargaining power relative to father's has any statistical association with children's nutritional status using three rounds of NFHS data for the years 1992-93, 1998-99, and 2005-06.
+OLS, IV, quantile regressions (QR) and pseudo panel models are applied to these data sets.
 We summarise our central findings in the following paragraphs.

-First, the relative bargaining index defined as the share of mother's schooling years over father's schooling years is found to be positively and significantly associated with z scores pertaining to the short-term measures of nutritional status of children, namely, "weight-for-age" and "weight-for-height".
-The results of QR suggest, however, that the bargaining power is statistically correlated with a chronic measure of nutritional status, 'height-for-age', at the low end of conditional distribution of z score.
-Second, the result of IV estimation indicates that access to health scheme or health insurance is statistically associated with higher values of 'weight- for- age' in 2005-06.
+First, the measure of mother's bargaining power pertaining to education, namely, the share of mother's schooling years over father's schooling years is positively and significantly associated with z scores pertaining to the short-term measures of nutritional status of children, namely, weight-for-age and weight-for-height for all the three rounds of data.
+The results of QR suggest, however, that the bargaining power is statistically correlated with a chronic measure of nutritional status, height-for-age, at the low end of conditional distribution of z score.
+Second, the result of IV estimation indicates that access to health scheme or health insurance is statistically associated with higher values of weight-for-age in 2005-06.
 Third, health-related facility, infrastructure and environment are related to lower prevalence of child malnutrition.
-It is implied, for instance, that wider access to a flush toilet is likely to improve nutritional status of children in terms of stunting and underweight.
-Easier access to radio and TV is likely to be important for improving the measures of 'stunting' and 'underweight' particularly at the lower distribution.
-Also, children belonging to scheduled caste are more likely to be undernourished.
+We find that better access to a flush toilet is related to better nutritional status of children in terms of stunting and underweight.
+Easier access to water seems associated with higher z score in weight-for-height.
+The results of QR imply that access to TV is correlated with better measures of "stunting" and "underweight" particularly at the lower distribution.
+Also, children belonging to Scheduled Caste (SC) tend to be more undernourished than those from non-SC households.